bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     }
 }
 ```
-Upon successful execution of a query, you should receive the following list of ratings:
+Here you go - this is the list of poorly rated purchases.
 ```json
 [
   {